salesforce/lwc/packages/@lwc/synthetic-shadow/README.md

 ## Summary

-This is a polyfill for ShadowRoot that was tailored made for LWC in order to meet the performance goals of the Lightning Platform.
-This doesn't mean that it cannot be used with any other framework, but we took shortcuts, and compromises that might not align well with other frameworks.
+This is a polyfill for ShadowRoot that was tailor-made for LWC in order to meet the performance goals of the Lightning Platform.
+This doesn't mean that it cannot be used with any other framework, but we took shortcuts and made compromises that might not align well with other frameworks.

 ## Compromises